Pricing your DIY skin care products correctly is essential if you want to turn that hobby into a business.

 Whichever way you settle on pricing your DIY skin care line, make sure you’re using a streamlined spreadsheet.

-Having everything together all in one spot will help with accuracy and will keep communication with your customers (much) more efficient.
+Having everything together all in one spot will help with accuracy, communication with your customers about pricing will be (much) more efficient, and all the details you need to rock the exciting tax time will be right at your fingertips.

 Happy calculating!